patrickwhardy/robo-arm-cli/README.md

 $ npm link
 ```

-The program can now be started from anywhere with the following:
+The program can now be run from anywhere with the following:

 ```
 $ robo-arm